Newtype6/aws-bootcamp-cruddur-2023/journal/week4.md

 ### EDIT

 The problem described above seems to have resolved and the most recent user I created has persisted in the database.
 It's possible though that it's because there wasn't a lot of time between deleting the open workspace and starting a new one.
 Further testing required.

+### FURTHER EDIT

+On creating a new user, data persists in both the "user" and the "activities" tables.
+Posting still works and no errors are being thrown.
+My issue was the DB connections.
+Everything is running in PROD now and working totally fine.
+I've also added "PYTHONUNBUFFERED: 1" to the backend enviroment in the docker-compose.yml file, so there is no print delay in the logs.